 When it comes to attracting top talent there are plenty of exciting perks and incentives on offer.
-Unlimited holidays, ping pong tables, Air BnB’s indoor treehouse – the war for talent has become an arms race.
+Unlimited holidays, ping pong tables, indoor tree-houses – the war for talent has become an arms race.
 But do these perks and incentives work?

 According to Glassdoor, extravagant perks and incentives do attract talent.
 57% of candidates report benefits and perks being among their top considerations before accepting a job, and nearly 80% say they would prefer new perks over a pay rise.